 You can use your AVC plan to buy a lifelong, regular income (also known as an annuity) that’s guaranteed to be paid for as long as you live.
 Annuities offer different features which may be of interest to you, such as a guaranteed minimum payment period, improved terms if you are in poor health and annual increases to keep up with the cost of living.

-When you buy an annuity, you can usually take some of your AVC plan as a tax-free lump sum at the same time and use some or all of the balance to buy an annuity.
+When you buy an annuity, you can usually take some of your AVC plan as a tax free lump sum at the same time and use some or all of the balance to buy an annuity.

 Your income from an annuity will be taxed in a similar way to your pay.
 This means that the amount of tax you pay depends on the amount of income you receive from your annuity and other sources in any particular tax year.